 Hocus Pocus Tours

-Hocus Pocus Tours offers an award-winning historical tour to Salem.
+Hocus Pocus Tours offers an award-winning historical tour of Salem.
 The tour takes around 90 minutes to complete by foot.
-During the tour, it is possible that many things will be learned from Salem’s historical past, particularly in the Salem witch trials.
+During the tour, many things may be learned from Salem’s historical past, particularly in the Salem witch trials.